Dangerous Goods in Harbour Areas Regulations 2016 (DGHAR)

 Packaging and labelling of Dangerous Substances (Part VI of DSHAR)

-Packaging and labelling of dangerous substances in harbour areas is covered under various pieces of legislation including the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (please note the regulations have since been amended, these amendments are available) and the Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations 1997.
-More information is available in HSE’s Carriage of Dangerous Goods Manual.
+Packaging and labelling of dangerous substances in harbour areas is covered under various pieces of legislation including the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (please note the regulations have since been amended, these amendments to Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations 1997 are available) and the Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations 1997.
+More information is available in HSE's Carriage of Dangerous Goods Manual.

 Storage of dangerous substances (Part VIII of DSHAR)